jorge-mells/simple-todo-cli/Design.md

 Finally it would always be possible to reset the program by passing the --reset flag.

-The first flags allowed are the following: --new, --list --help, --reset, --delete, --complete, --priority='priority'.
+The first flags allowed are the following: --description, --list --help, --reset, --delete, --complete, --priority='priority'.
 Other flags may follow after these flags.
 Only one of these flags may be first, and these flags cannot be used together.

 # Implementation